htrajan/ht-drawsteel/Bestiary/Lizardfolk Shellguard.md

 - ✦ ≤11: 2 damage
 - ★ 12–16: 4 damage

-Effect: All allies have **advantage** against the target’s next attack.
+Effect: All allies have **advantage** against the target's next attack.

 **Reptilian Escape**